Support for people filing a Self Assessment tax return

 Are you completing a tax return for the first time?

-You must tell HMRC if you need to complete a tax return and have not sent one before.
-You can do this by registering for Self Assessment here.
+You must tell HMRC by 5th October 2025 if you need to complete a tax return for the previous tax year and you have not sent one before.
+If you tell HMRC after 5th October 2025, you could get a penalty.

 If you didn't send a tax return last year